 - Garnish: Fresh mint leaves and a slice of lime are the classic garnishes for this drink.
 To add a subtle heat, add in a couple of slices of jalapeno.

-Low Carb Nimbu Pani/ Shikanji: Skip the sweetener altogether and make a salty-tangy shikanji instead.
+Low-Carb Nimbu Pani/ Shikanji Variation: Skip the sweetener altogether and make a salty-tangy shikanji instead.
 You can also use monkfruit sweetener or erythritol.
 Alternatively, use half a glass of water and fill the rest with a diet lemon-lime soda.

-- In a mixing bowl or cup, combine water, lime juice, salt, sugar and spices.
-Stir continuously until all the ingredients are well combined.
-Taste the lemonade and adjust salt and sweet to taste.
+- Taste the lemonade and adjust the salt and sweetness to taste.
 Add a few mint leaves and refrigerate for 1-2 hours to chill.

-- Add ice cubes in each glass.
+- Add ice cubes to each glass.
 Pour the lemonade over.
-Garnish with mint leaves and enjoy!
+Garnish with mint leaves, and enjoy!

 Serving Suggestion